 Encoding funded by the Andrew W. Mellon Foundation.

-Cite as: Great Barrington Historical Documents Collection (MS 104).
+Cite as: Rodney Hunt Company Records (MS 105).
 Special Collections and University Archives, W.E.B.
 Du Bois Library, University of Massachusetts Amherst.